Core Yoga FAQs

 Who was Ghosh?

 Bishnu Charan Ghosh was born in Lahore, India in 1903.
 He was the younger brother and student of Paramahansa Yogananda, author of ‘Autobiography of a Yogi’.
 Ghosh used asana, pranayama, bandha and weightlifting to strengthen the body and increase ‘muscle control’.
-He became famous for showing incredible power performances, for example he left an elephant on his own.
+He became famous for showing incredible power performances, for example having an elephant stand on him.
 Ghosh established a Yoga school in Calcutta, which still exists and where people practice therapeutic yoga every day.

 What is the Ghosh System of 84 postures?